tomdionysus/mozart/README.md

-# Mozart - A Clientside MVC Framework in CoffeeScript
+# Mozart - A Clientside Framework in CoffeeScript

 *Current Stable Version: 0.2.0, 1 September 2013*